pivettamarcos/RayMasterJS/README.md

 ### Planning

-@ Shading

-@ More sprites

-@ More customization
+@ Ability to add wall texture map

+@ Ability to add collectables texture map

+@ Ability to add monsters texture map

+@ Sliding doors and sliding walls

 @ Gun and shooting logic

+@ Customizable shading

+@ Customize gun range, accuracy, etc from player and enemies

 @ Ability to add enemies to game world, enemy logic and rendering

-@ Ability to add collectable to game world, item logic and rendering
+@ Ability to add collectables to game world, item logic and rendering

 @ Floor and ceiling textured casting

 @ Mobile responsiveness

+@ Saving changes on server

 ### Versions